ncbi/igblast/_posts/2017-08-29-How-to-set-up.md

 ---
 #### 1. Download IgBlast program

-IgBlast program can be downloaded from ([https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST](https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST) ).
+IgBlast program can be downloaded from [https://ftp.ncbi.nih.gov/blast/executables/igblast/release](https://ftp.ncbi.nih.gov/blast/executables/igblast/release).
 We provide pre-compiled programs for Linux, Windows, MacOs as well as source code for you to build on your own platform.

+Occasionally some annotation files under internal_data and optional_file folders are updated between IgBLAST releases and it is recommended to use the new annotation files under [https://ftp.ncbi.nih.gov/blast/executables/igblast/release/patch/](https://ftp.ncbi.nih.gov/blast/executables/igblast/release/patch/).

 Note, for versions prior to 1.13.0 only, you also need to download the old internal_data and optional_file folders from [https://ftp.ncbi.nih.gov/blast/executables/igblast/release/](https://ftp.ncbi.nih.gov/blast/executables/igblast/release/).
 We strongly encourage you to get the latest IgBlast version with built-in internal_data and optional_file.